sightmachine/sightmachine-sdk/docs/entities/machine.md

 ```

 #### machine_source
 This is the name of the machine that you are trying to grab the schema of.
+This will also work with it's display name or source_clean.
 This is the only required parameter for this function.

 #### types
 This is an optional parameter and is a list of strings.
 If this is set the function will only return colomns that match the types given.
 For example if we were to pass ['string'] as our types parameter in the previous example we would instead have returned: